 Apart from the recent 1984 restoration of John Warmuth's derelict saloon, perhaps the most exciting architectural event of all has been the construction, or reconstruction, of three Victorian commercial buildings in the Business District.
 First to be completed was the conversion of a small, mid-20th century, nondescript, concrete block structure, on Bryant Avenue, into a much larger, architecturally convincing Victorian bakeshop named "Diane's Desserts."
-Next to be completed was the reconstruction of a mid-19th century harness shop, which had been enlarged and modernized at the turn of the century and, for many years, has been operated as "Raymon's Department Store."
-Because of a serious foundation problem and to gain space, the new :"Raymon's" was rebuilt about ten feet to the west of its original location by the Roslyn Savings Bank.
-The reconstructed "Raymon's" is almost a precise replica of the original and retains its original bracket system and much of the original shopfront.
+Next to be completed was the reconstruction of a mid-19th century harness shop, which had been enlarged and modernized at the turn of the century and, for many years, had been operated as "Raymon's Department Store."
+Because of a serious foundation problem and to gain space, the new "Raymon's" was rebuilt about ten feet to the west of its original location by the Roslyn Savings Bank.
+The reconstructed store is almost a precise replica of the original and retains its original bracket system and much of the original shopfront.
 The third building like "Diane's" is on Bryant Avenue.
-In this case, the entire Oueen Anne Revival front of Dr. William Dohm's veterinary hospital was applied to a newly constructed medical office building designed by Guy Ladd Frost, A.I.A., who, obviously, was strongly influenced by the design of Dr. Dohm's front.
-This elaborate Queen Anne Revival shopfront was added to the front of an unpretentious, $1\frac{1}{2}$ storey, clapboarded building by Dr. Dohm, after World War I. The architect of the original front was Henry W. Johanson, of Roslyn, who also was the architect of the Roslyn Rescue Hook & Ladder Company and of the Lincoln Building Group all of which survive.
-On the basis of the foregoing, the most important architectural component of Dr. Dohm's building has survived intact.
+In this case, the entire Queen Anne Revival front of Dr. William Dohm's veterinary hospital was applied to a newly constructed building designed by Guy Ladd Frost, A.I.A., who, obviously, was strongly influenced by the design of Dr. Dohm's front.
+This elaborate Queen Ann Revival shopfront was added to the front of an unpretentious, 1 storey, clapboarded building by Dr. William Dohm, after World War I. The architect of the original front was Henry W. Johanson, of Roslyn, who also was the architect of the Roslyn Rescue Hook & Ladder Company and of the Lincoln Building Group all of which survive.
+On the basis of the foregoing, the most important architectural component of Dr. Dohm's buildings has survived intact.
 Space prevents a more detailed description of all three buildings here.
 However, a comprehensive account has been published on pages 7 and 20 of the Roslyn News for January 26, 1984 (Vol. 106, #41).
 All three buildings enrich the Village substantially.
 It is hoped they will stimulate equally qualitative efforts by the owners of other commercial buildings.
 It is strongly recommended that participants in the House Tour visit all three buildings for the visual gratification of so doing and to see for themselves how each of the three has improved its surroundings.
-In 1984 Albert Margaritas, builder of "Diane's Desserts," modified the remains of an old hen house.
-In 1989 Diane and Albert Margaritas modified another 20th century building south of the bakery, in accordance with John Collins plans for a bracketed Italianate building.
-In 1989, the Bell Hotel, across Bryant Avenue from the Margaritas group, was restored by Guy Ladd Frost's design for Paul Brown.
-The Bell Hotel, in the Queen Anne Revival Style (ca. 1878) originally was clapboarded but was covered with shingles, ca. 1900.
-Later, synthetic siding was applied.
-The latter was removed in 1989 and the porches re-built more closely to their original design and enclosed.
+In 1984, Albert Margaritas, builder of "Diane's Desserts" built his own board-and-batten architectural millwork shop to the rear of "Diane's Desserts," modifying the remains of an old hen house.
+In 1989 Diane and Albert Margaritas modified another 20th century building south of the bakery, in accordance with John Collin's plans for a bracketed Italianate building.
+In 1989, the Bell Hotel, across Bryant Avenue was restored by Guy Ladd Frost's design for Paul Brown.
+The Bell Hotel, in the Queen Anne Revival Style (ca. 1878), originally was clapboarded, then was covered with shingles, ca. 1900, then later synthetic siding was applied.
+The siding was removed in 1989 and the porches re-built more closely to their original design and enclosed.